grasshoff/philhistcomp/docs/nurse_hate_thread/Zwischenbericht.md

 Daly, John et al., 2005, *Professional Nursing: Concepts, Issues, and Challenges*, New York: Springer Publishing.

-Hallam, Julia, 2005, "Angels, Battleaxes and Good -Time Girls: Cinema's images of nurses".
+Hallam, Julia, 2005, "Angels, Battleaxes and Good - Time Girls: Cinema's images of nurses".
 In G. Harper, & A. Moore (Eds.), *Signs of Life: Medicine and Cinema*, London, New York: Wallflower Press, 105-120.

 Kalisch et al. 1982, "The Nurse as a Sex Object in Motion Pictures, 1930 to 1980", in *Research in Nursing and Health*, New York: Wiley, 147-154.

+Kredo, Adam, 2012, "The China Shills", The Washington Free Bacon, https://freebeacon.com/politics/the-china-shills/, retrieved 13.10.2020.

 Rafael, Adeline R.F., 1996, "Power and caring: A dialectic in nursing".
 In *Advances in Nursing Science*, 19(1), 3–17.